texfaq/texfaq.github.io/FAQ-nameref.md

 defines a reference command with the same name as the package:
 `\titleref`, `\byname` and `\nameref`.
-The [`nameref`](http://ctan.org/pkg/nameref) package also defines a command `\byshortnameref`, which uses the optional 'short' title argument to the chapter and section commands.
+The [`nameref`](http://ctan.org/pkg/nameref) package also defines a command `\byshortnameref`, which uses the optional ''short'' title argument to the chapter and section commands.
 (Although it comes from the same author, [`zref`](http://ctan.org/pkg/zref) _doesn't_ define a short-name variant.)